kuc2477/dl-library-pros-cons/README.md

 - (-) Much magic done behind the scenes than Torch
 - (-) Not many pretrained models

-# Which one to use?
+# Which One To Use?
 - Feature extraction & Finetuning pretrained models: **Caffe**
 - Complex use of pretrained models: (**Lasagne** / **Keras**) or **Torch**
 - Writing your own layers: **Torch**